TechnoMageKOMT/Programming_Notes/JavaScript/M_AsynchronousJavaScript.md

 request.send()
 ```

-Next a event listener is set up on request to listen for 'readystatechange' events. refer:[https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/readyState] for information on the four different states.
+Next an event listener is set up on request to listen for 'readystatechange' events. refer:[https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/readyState] for information on the four different states.
 The only state that we will ever be responding to is 4 (DONE - The operation is complete).

 ```JavaScript
 const request = new XMLHttpRequest()